• Pam Wener, associate professor

 Biography

-She has always been very active in the community and currently serves as the vice-president and incoming president for Gaining Resources Our Way, a community-based program that provides opportunities for community engagement for young adults with intellectual and social disabilities.
+Throughout her career, Wener has been involved in many professional committees at both local and national levels, including with the Association of Canadian Occupational Therapy University Programs and the Canadian Occupational Therapy Foundation.
+She is also committed to community service and currently serves as vice-president and incoming president of Gaining Resources Our Way, a program that fosters community engagement for young adults with intellectual and social disabilities.

 Education